tencentyun/intlcloud-documents/product/云智大数据平台服务/Sparkling数据仓库套件/快速入门/创建集群_intl.md

 ## Operation Scenario
-A Sparkling cluster is the core Sparkling Data Warehouse Suit component.
+A Sparkling cluster is the core Sparkling Data Warehouse Suite component.
 The size of the Sparkling cluster determines the upper limit of the storage capacity and computing power that Sparkling can provide.
 You can customize the cluster based on your business needs.
 This documents describes how to quickly create a Sparkling cluster in the Sparkling console.

 ## Prerequisites